-Committed to the health of your feet, Dr. Shega, dermatologist San Diego, focuses on diagnosing, treating, and preventing foot problems, such as warts.
+Committed to the health of your hands and feet, Dr. Shega, dermatologist San Diego, focuses on diagnosing, treating, and preventing hand and foot problems, such as warts.
 Dr. Shega is highly trained through years of study and clinical practice, including a bachelor’s degree program and four years of medical school.
-In treating your feet, Dr. Shega may also work with your other health care providers to give you appropriate and comprehensive care.
+In treating your hands and feet, Dr. Shega may also work with your other health care providers to give you appropriate and comprehensive care.

 What Are Warts?